 Industry experts work with ACP on program development committees to create timely and valuable education content.
 ACP receives a large number of proposals to speak.
 For our larger conferences we have an organized vetting process that starts with the solicitation of speaking proposals, referred to as a Call for Proposals.
-The call for proposals is currently open for:

 Do I have to be an ACP member to speak at ACP conferences?